Tyrique Mercera

-Tyrique Mercera (born 19 December 2003) is a professional footballer who plays as a defender for SC Cambuur.
+Tyrique Mercera (born 19 December 2003) is a professional footballer who plays as a defender for club Groningen.
 Born in the Netherlands, he plays for the Curaçao national team.

 Club career

-From South Holland he played as a youngster for Alphense Boys prior to joining the youth academy of SC Cambuur.
-In the summer of 2024 he signed a two year professional contract with the club.
-A versatile player, he featured for the club at both full back positions as well as centrally in defensive midfield.
-He scored his first professional goals for Cambuur with a brace in a 4-0 Eerste Divisie win against Jong FC Utrecht in September 2024.
+From South Holland, Mercera played as a youngster for Alphense Boys prior to joining the youth academy of Cambuur.
+In the summer of 2024, he signed a two-year professional contract with the club.
+A versatile player, he featured for the club at both full-back positions as well as centrally in defensive midfield.
+He scored his first professional goals for Cambuur with a brace in a 4–0 Eerste Divisie win against Jong FC Utrecht in September 2024.
 For his efforts in that game he was awarded the league player of the week award on 25 September 2024.

+On 18 July 2025, Mercera signed a four-year contract with Groningen.

 International career

 He received his first call-up to the Curaçao national football team by head coach Dick Advocaat in the autumn of 2023.
 He appeared as a substitute in the 2024–25 CONCACAF Nations League B match against Saint Martin on 15 November 2024 to make his debut for the national team.